atticus-sullivan/cluttealtex/README.md

 - also supports the `memoize` package.
 You only need to pass `--memoize` to `cluttealtex` and put `\usepackage{memoize}` in your LaTeX file.
 Also you can pass arbitrary additional parameters to `memoize` (useful for e.g. `readonly` key)

+## Arguments
+For a detailed reference, have a look at the `cluttealtex.pdf` which comes bundled with every release.

+For a short lookup you can also have a look at [this table containing all valid arguments/options](args.md).

+- `optname` refers to the name of the option when passing it via the config file (`.cluttealtexrc.lua`)
+- arguments containing `[=...]` all have a default value, so when passing this option you don't have to specify a value